bioinf-mcb/Metagenomic-DeepFRI/README.md

 - Molecular Function (MF)
 - Biological Process (BP)
 - Cellular Component (CC)
-- Additionally, Metagenomic-DeepFRI v1.0 is able to predict Enzyme Comission number (EC).
+- Additionally, Metagenomic-DeepFRI v1.0 can predict Enzyme Commission (EC) numbers.
 By default, the tool makes predictions in all 4 categories.
 To select only a few pass the parameter `-p` or `--processing-modes` few times, i.e.:
 ```
 mDeepFRI predict-function -i /path/to/protein/sequences -d /path/to/foldcomp/database/ -w /path/to/deepfri/weights/folder -o /output_path -p mf -p bp
 ```

 ### 2. Hierarchical database search
 Different databases have a different level of evidence.
 For example, PDB structures are real experimental structures, thus they are considered to be the data of highest quality.
 Therefore new proteins are first queried against PDB.
 Computational predictions differ by quality, i.e. AlphaFold predictions are often more accurate than ESMFold predictions.
-We provide an opporunity to search multiple databases in a hierarchical manner.
-For example, if you want to search AlphaFold database first, and then ESMFold, you can pass the parameter `-d` or `--databases` few times, i.e.:
+You can search multiple databases in a hierarchical manner for maximum flexibility.
+For example, if you want to search AlphaFold database first, and then ESMFold, you can pass the parameter `-d` or `--databases` multiple times:
 ```
 mDeepFRI predict-function -i /path/to/protein/sequences -d /path/to/alphafold/database/ -d /path/to/another/esmcomp/database/ -w /path/to/deepfri/weights/folder -o /output_path
 ```